telerik/blazor-docs/components/treelist/toolbar.md

 The treelist provides a toolbar where you can add a variety of actions that are not tied to a concrete row.

-To use a toolbar, define the `TreeListToolBar` tag of the treelist.
+To use a toolbar, define the `TreeListToolBarTemplate` tag of the treelist.
 In it, you can use arbitrary HTML and components to get the desired layout, and also `TreeListCommandButton` instances in (you can read more about the features available in those buttons in the [Command Column]({%slug treelist-columns-command%}) article).

 >note The toolbar is not associated with an item from the data source.
 The `Item` and `ParentItem` fields on the click event handler argument of a `TreeListCommandButton` will always be `null`, and the `Edit`, `Update`, `Cancel` commands do not work with it.